Delaware Chancery Court judges sitting as arbitrators must hold public hearings and can’t exclude the public and news media, a federal judge decided.

 E*Trade Reaches Agreement With States in Antitrust Probe

 E*Trade Financial Corp.
-(ETFC) agreed to pay $100,000 and implement an antitrust compliance policy and training program under a deal with states investigating the retail securities brokerage industry.
+(ETFC:US) agreed to pay $100,000 and implement an antitrust compliance policy and training program under a deal with states investigating the retail securities brokerage industry.

 E*Trade also agreed to cooperate with the probe of possibly collusive conduct by several retail securities brokers and firms that assist brokers executing orders, Connecticut Attorney General George Jepsen said yesterday in a statement.